Glossary of Human Resources Management and Employee Benefit Terms

 To properly rightsize your company to become more efficient and profitable, you should follow these four steps:

-During this stage, you will be able to find where the redundancies are, see which experience gaps need to be filled, and come to a better understanding of how each department and employee helps the company.
+During this stage, you'll be able to find where the redundancies are, see which experience gaps need to be filled, and come to a better understanding of how each department and employee helps the company.
 From here, you can determine if your company needs to increase, reduce, or restructure the workforce.

-Not only will this help you determine who to keep, but it will also inform your decisions on where you need to shift resources or personnel.
+Not only will this step help you determine who to keep, but it will also inform your decisions on where you need to shift resources or personnel.
 Some questions you may want to consider during this step include:

 How hard is this position to fill?